7 Frequently Asked Questions with Fiona Citkin

 Third, I am one of them, if not too prominent.
 Yet, we’re social twins, albeit not identical but fraternal, wearing different cultural make-ups but possessing a common denominator – the need to integrate into the all-American culture, a daunting task.

-F.C. : Success Commandment is an intangible must-have for success—an imperative that guides us like a built-in GPS, helping to reach the destination named “Success”.
-A commandment for success is different from a “recipe” which is the focus of many self-help and leadership books.
-Such recipes alone are not enough for success: we need the background commandments contributing to a foundation for success, something that all big achievers have.
+F.C. : Success value is a background strategy for success—an imperative that guides us like a built-in GPS, helping to reach the destination named “Success”.
+This value, or strategy for success, is different from a “recipe” which is the focus of many self-help and leadership books.
+Such recipes alone are not enough for success: we need the background values contributing to a foundation for success, something that all big achievers have.

 So I elaborated the success stories to show that character-building can contribute a great deal to your success – although there’s no elevator to this high floor and you have to take the stairs!
 And I showed how.